pushpamca555/pythonselenium101/README.md

 # LambdaTestSeleniumPython101
-This is a repository containing the Final assessment for the LambdaTest Selenium Python 101 Certification.
+ LambdaTest Selenium Python 101 Certification.

 ## Testting Framework
 The Tests are written using the Pytest Framework.